OpenElectionData/catco-guide/_guide/8-is-it-working.en.md

 ### YOUR TURN: Review Your Goals

 **Review each of your goals.
-Brainstorm different indicators that will help you know if you’ve achieved them.**
+Brainstorm different indicators that will help you know if you've achieved them.**

 {% textarea label="Goal 1" id="goal1" size="small" button="false" %}